"Come friendly bombs and fall on Slough! It isn't fit for humans now, There isn't grass to graze a cow. Swarm over, Death!"

-Scorpio: Heh heh, nobody ever says Italy.
+Scorpio Heh heh, nobody ever says Italy.

-- In another episode, Marge stared in a musical version a A Streetcar Named Desire with a song that said some pretty bad things about New Orleans.
+- In another episode, Marge stared in a musical version of A Streetcar Named Desire with a song that said some pretty bad things about New Orleans.
 This caused an outcry from quite a few actual citizens of that city, so much that Bart's chalkboard gag in an episode a few weeks later read "I will not defame New Orleans."

 - Rocky and Bullwinkle had Mooslevania, a place so bad that people would vacation there because afterwards any other place seemed like a vacation.
 It was also the subject of a territorial dispute between the US and Canada; Canada said it was part of the US, while the US said it was a part of Canada.

 - Mooslevania almost became a real place thanks to a nationwide campaign.
 However, it was cut short due to the visit to Washington D.C. coinciding with the Cuban Missile Crisis.